Bobcat66/wayfinder/wips/README.md

 Note: in general, the values returned by getters should be treated as invalidated after the original object is destroyed or modified

+If a blob uses a stack-allocated buffer, NEVER use the normal encode functions. use the NRB encode functions instead

 WIPS Feature Macros:
 WIPS_OPTION_TRACEBACK - Enables traceback, useful for debugging WIPS_OPTION_BUILD_PYTHON - Enables compilation of a python binding layer for WIPS